LakeishaMcCree/Final-Battle/README.md

 # FinalBattle

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/Final_Battle`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+Welcome to my Harry Potter gem!
+This gem was created to give an overview of characters in Harry Potter.

 TODO: Delete this and the text above, and describe your gem